chriswortman/discort_bot/README.md

 docker run -d -e "discord_bot_token=<super_secret_token>" discord_bot
 ```

+### Test/Prod Workflows

+Github actions is going to provide mechanism to deploy this app to my self-hosted runner.
+some guidelines.
+* 'test_" must prefix all of your branch names.
+* only 1 'instance' of each enviornment will be availble at a time
+* after a branch 'passes' testing, create a pull request to merge it into master.

 ### What Next?

 - [x] create github actions flow to test container build process on server